 We believe our necks are heirloom quality.
 No mass produced guitar neck can match the world class quality and character of a beautiful neck made in a small shop by a luthier!
 Our goal is that you will decide to keep the neck as you change to different guitars or builds.

-Hand Made in the USA: Our beautifully hand crafted S-style and T-style guitar necks are rough profiled on a CNC machine, then finished individually by hand in our shop – by guitar players – using rasps, files, and other woodworking tools!
+Hand Made in the USA: Our beautifully hand crafted S-style and T-style guitar necks are rough profiled on a CNC machine, then finished individually by hand in our shop – using rasps, files, and other woodworking tools!
 We don’t mass produce necks by the thousands like production shops so we give the time required to quality build each one.
 Each neck, made with care by a human (imagine that these days!), has an individual soul all its own, and we are proud that they are made here in the USA.

 Wood: We don’t subscribe to the idea that only certain woods are Tone Woods.
 We believe that all woods are Tone Woods and each type is unique in the sound and tone it produces.
 Every player and every ear is different, so who are we to say which wood has the best tone?
 We build our necks with the finest Hard Maple, Curly Maple, Red Maple, Striped Maple, Cherry and Mahogany and use Rosewood or Maple for our fingerboards as well as a number of other woods.
 By special order, we can build a neck for you from any kind of wood.
 Ebony fingerboards are also available by special request.